-Naval Communication System begins expansion in Pacific Ocean area to meet requirements of Pacific Missile Range.
+1960 Naval Communications System begins expansion in Pacific Ocean area to meet requirement of Pacific Missile Range.

-Joint agreement is reached and implemented on exchange of communications officers among the Army, Navy and Air Force.
+Joint agreement is reached and implemented on exchange of communications officers among Army, Navy and Air Force.
 Suggested by the Chief of Naval Operations, program is designed to provide opportunity for officers to learn from and participate in communications operations of other services and eventually provide senior officers with multi-service experience.